codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-vg5.md

 It'll then do the following:

 1. In the first client:
-    1. Create a new user, enable it, and set its password
+    1. Create a new user, enable it, and set its password.
-    2. Authenticate as the user using the correct password
+    2. Authenticate as the user using the correct password.
-    3. Try to run `ACL WHOAMI` command
+    3. Try to run the `ACL WHOAMI` command.

 2. In a second client, which is unauthenticated:
     1. It'll use `ACL GETUSER` to retrieve the new user's properties.